derek-cassady/US-county-dashboard/README.md

 ## Project Background
 This is the capstone project for Code Louisville Data Analysis 2.
-The purpose of the project is to source demographic data for the population of the US and provide a general analysis to be explored through interactive dashboard.
+The purpose of the project is to source demographic data for the population of the US and provide a general analysis to be explored through an interactive dashboard.

-In industry and practice, providiing easy to navigate visual data to end users is key to communication.
+In industry and practice, providing easy to navigate visual data to end users is key to communication.
 The more barriers placed in front of the end user in accessing and operating analytics tools and reporting, the less effective the communication will be.

-By stepping away from Excel, PowerBI, Tablaue and PowerPoint, we use a Python Library called Dash which allows an interactive dashboard accessible by any web browser.
+By stepping away from Excel, PowerBI, Tableau, and PowerPoint, we use a Python Library called Dash which allows an interactive dashboard to be accessible by any web browser.
 This allows information to be consistently updated on the backend and readily available to all users through a static source.
 Allowing users ease of access without having to search for the latest email and open files.

 ## Coder / Analyst Background
 I have a Bachelors of Science in Occupational Health and Safety.
-After working for many years, as a First Responder I transferred my skills to industry.
-I spent many years as a Safety Specialist for Amazon Fullfulment where I travelled to many sites creating solution based training from opperational and safety data and as a member of the internal audit teams.
+After working for many years as a First Responder, I transferred my skills to industry.
+I spent many years as a Safety Specialist for Amazon Fulfillment where I travelled to many sites creating solution based training from operational and safety data and as a member of the internal audit teams.

 While stepping away to raise a family, I have been keen to return to the workforce and expand on my knowledge in data analytics.
-I hope to drive more indepth understanding of safety concerns and leading indicators by pairing operational, human resource, and safety data.
-This would improve communications, training, planning, and response for all aspects of a business in regards to operating in safe, effecient, and qality manners.
+I hope to drive more in depth understanding of safety concerns and leading indicators by pairing operational, human resource, and safety data.
+This would improve communications, training, planning, and response for all aspects of a business in regards to operating in safe, efficient, and quality manners.

 ## Code Background
 The skills seen in the coding are after two 12 week courses through Code Louisville.